-&lt;sup>2 Furness (2015) defines the non-breeding BDMPS as August to March and the migration-free breeding season as May to June.
-Therefore due to the proximity of Hornsea Three to puffin breeding colonies, April and July are included as a part of the breeding season
+3 Furness (2015) defines the non-breeding BDMPS as August to March and the migration-free breeding season as May to June.
+July has been identified as part of the breeding season and April as part of the non-breeding season (see Annex 3: Phenology, connectivity and apportioning for features of FFC pSPA to the RIAA).

-&lt;sup>3 Furness (2015) defines the non-breeding season as August to February and the migration-free breeding season as March to June.
+4 Furness (2015) defines the non-breeding season as August to February and the migration-free breeding season as March to June.
 Therefore July as been included as part of the breeding season on a precautionary basis.

-&lt;sup>4 Furness (2015) defines the spring BDMPS as January to April however, in line with assessments conducted for previous offshore wind farm projects, April has been included as part of the breeding season
+5 Furness (2015) defines the spring BDMPS as January to April however, in line with assessments conducted for previous offshore wind farm projects, April has been included as part of the breeding season